WAS I DREAMING?

 "Mom, you missed me too, didn't you?
 That's why you're waiting on the dock?
 You never wait on the dock!
 I missed you so much.
 How's Matty?"

 Sally looked into her daughter's yellow and blue eyes and, seeing her face, helped melt away her fear.
-She would fight for this child; no government would be able to take her away.
+She would fight for this child—no government, r other mermaids, would be able to take her away.
 Aramoana was her daughter.

 "I did miss you," she confessed as she choked back her tears.